Our purpose at St James’ is to educate and develop global Catholic citizens. Assessment is a fundamental part of meeting

 LPT means a student is significantly below the expected level for their age and ability.

 Three reports are sent to parents/carers each year usually towards the end of each term.
-One report will include more detailed written comments from your child’s form tutor.
+One report will include more detailed written comments from your child’s subject teachers and form tutor.

 Reports will include the following:

 - Attitude to Learning Grade (ATL) for classwork and behaviour

 - Attitude to Learning Grade (ATL) for homework